naveenSprint/sprintautomation/README.md

 # sprintautomation
-This is to test the whole devops automation
+This is to test the whole devops automation from jira to jenkins